Projects a sequence of values onto the space of discrete splines a given order, with respect to given design points, and given knot points.

 Order for the discrete spline space.
 Must be >= 0.

 Design points.
-Must be sorted in increasing order, and have length
+Must be sorted in increasing order, and have length at least

-at least k+1
+k+1

-Vector of indices, a subset of (k+1):(n-1)
+Vector of indices, a subset of

-where n = length(xd)
+wheren = length(xd)

-, that indicates which design points should be used as knot
+, that indicates which design points should be used as knot points for the discrete spline space.
+Must be sorted in increasing order.- basis

-String, one of "N"
+String, one of

-, "B"
+, or"H"

-representation is to be used for the least squares computation.
-The default
+, indicating which basis representation is to be used for the least squares computation.
+The default is"N"

 Matrix to use for the least squares computation.
-If missing, the
+If missing, the default, then the matrix will be formed according to the

+argument.
 See details for more information.

 List with components sol